GM In-Depth

 Reading University guide

-- http://www.rdg.ac.uk/foodlaw
+- http://www.reading.ac.uk/foodlaw/

-- Trading Standards Net
+- Trading Standards Institute

 consumer protection advice and information

-- http://www.tradingstandards.gov.uk
+- https://www.tradingstandards.uk/consumers

 All aspects of GM - health, environment and agriculture - are 'devolved'